STUFFED CHICKEN BALLOTINE

-This is the ultimate 'restaurant style' dish that turns out to be ridiculously simple to make.
-This dish is something a bit different to your usual stuffed chicken - when sliced, the perfect cross section will really make an impact on your loved one!
+Chicken ballotine is the 'restaurant style' dish that's crazy simple to make.
+This recipe is different to your usual stuffed chicken- when sliced, the perfect cross section will really make an impact on your eyeballs and tastebuds as you eat.
+Whack it out next time you need to cook a fancy dinner.

 Put a large pan of water on to boil.